-A maximum of two (2) applications per health service will be accepted for RHIF 2022-23.
-Where health services have been amalgamated, the amalgamated health service may seek VHBA approval to submit more applications.
+A maximum of two new submissions per Health Service will be accepted for RHIF 2023-24.
+Where Health Services have been recently amalgamated, the amalgamated Health Service may seek VHBA approval to submit more than two submissions by emailing RHIF.Applications@health.vic.gov.au address <RHIF.Applications@health.vic.gov.au> and receiving VHBA approval before submission close date.
 If more than one submission is made, the agency must indicate the priority order (Priority 1 or Priority 2) of each submission.

-Funds are available for:
+Funds are available for projects which include:

-- construction: minor infrastructure including replacement, reconfiguration, remodelling and refurbishment projects to address aged building fabric, compliance and demand issues - non construction: equipment (standalone medical equipment, engineering infrastructure and plant) - information and communications technology - new technologies including systems to reduce usage and increase efficiencies of power and/or water - compliance related capital and /or upgrade works (e.g. AS4187 including pandemic improvement / readiness, fire and life safety works) - motor vehicles eligibility restricted to bush nursing centres only.
+- Construction: minor infrastructure including replacement, reconfiguration, remodelling, and refurbishment projects (including minor extensions) to address aged building fabric, compliance, and demand issues - Non construction: equipment (medical equipment, engineering infrastructure and plant)

+- Information and communications technology (ICT) - New technologies including systems to reduce usage and increase efficiencies of power and / or water - Compliance related capital and /or upgrade works (e.g., AS4187 including pandemic improvement / readiness, Fire, and life safety works) and - Motor vehicles eligibility restricted to bush nursing centres only.